sangeetaB521/SQL-projects/Balanced-Tree-Clothing-Line/Readme.md

 - Customer lifetime value calculations
 - Seasonal trend analysis
 - Inventory optimization queries

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Demonstrates real-world retail analytics applications
-- Built using comprehensive fashion retail data model
-- Showcases advanced SQL techniques for business intelligence
-- Serves as a reference for e-commerce analytics implementations

----

 **⭐ Star this repository if it helped you master retail analytics with SQL!**